segunsub/js-functions-lab/README.md

     // 50
     ```

-3. Write a function that takes in two numbers and returns the product (multiple those numbers together):

-    Examples:
-    ```javascript
-    findProduct(5, 7); // 35
-    findProduct(15, 10); // 150
-    findProduct(25.75, 42); // 1081.5
-    ```

-4. Write a function that returns the sum of all numbers between 1 and some other number, inclusive, that are multiples of 4 or 7.
+6. Write a function that returns the sum of all numbers between 1 and some other number, inclusive, that are multiples of 4 or 7.
 For example, if the supplied number is 17, the result should be 61 (4 + 7 + 8 + 12 + 14 + 16).

     You may assume that the number passed in is an integer greater than 1.